 So, if you think about it, turmeric toothpaste makes a whole lot of sense.

-Poor mouth hygiene can eventually lead to a more serious condition called gingivitis.
+Poor oral hygiene can eventually lead to a more serious condition called gingivitis.
 Gingivitis is a condition thought caused by a bacterial infection.

 And it gets worse: